ffsh/ansible/README.md

 If you want to deploy to a new gateway you need to add it to the hosts file.

 ## host_vars/$gatewayname.yml
-You need to supply your fastd secret as an encrypted secret, you may use the standard password or your own. #TODO check
+You need to supply your fastd secret as an encrypted secret, you get the password via the NOC Team.

 To create a new fastd secret, execute the following, this will ask you for a password and open an editor.
 ```
-ansible-vault create --vault-id fastd_key@prompt host_vars/brunsbach.yml
+ansible-vault create --vault-id fastd_key@prompt host_vars/$gatewayname.yml
 ```
 Enter
 ```